 Divide the class into groups of four or five students.
 Hang a poster-size piece of paper for each group to use.
 Invite each group to take a marker and graffiti their posters with words or phrases.
 Their graffiti should be about these words: Mayflower, Pilgrim, and Thanksgiving.
 You may give them each word individually and let them work or provide them all at once.
 At the end of the working time, have each group share their graffiti.
 Students should present their work and clarify anything that is unknown to other groups.

 Lesson Two: The Mayflower Compact Close Read

 On November 11, 1620, the Pilgrims drew up and signed the Mayflower Compact.
-Use the Mayflower Compact (either the Mayflower Compact article or the Mayflower Compact PDF) throughout your Thanksgiving lessons.
+Use the Mayflower Compact printable throughout your Thanksgiving lessons.
 Have students shift their analysis of the document and focus on different aspects of it as you move through the lessons.

 In the first reading, go over the document and its vocabulary, which may be difficult for students.
-Use the Document Analysis questions.
+Use the Document Analysis questions listed below and in the First Thanksgiving Questions for Grades 3–5 printable.
 In the second and third readings, which may be done over several days, encourage students to think critically about the text in relation to what they are learning about the Pilgrims at Plimoth and their interactions with the Wampanoag.